-All complete and final close out information is to be submitted no later than the deadlines outlined Program Timeline- FY2024.
+All complete and final close out information is to be submitted no later than the deadlines outlined in Program Timeline- 2025.
 Any funds that are not backed up by the deadline will be recaptured, and any disbursed funds that are not backed up shall be repaid to MHDC.
-The final date to incur or pay SOS expenditures is June 30, 2025.
-All incurred and paid expenses must be reported to MHDC using SOS-106 no later than 5:00 pm on July 31, 2025.
+The final date to incur or pay SOS expenditures is June 30, 2026.
+All incurred and paid expenses must be reported to MHDC using SOS-106 no later than 5:00 pm on July 31, 2026.